abhiraj2404/minigame-arena/README.md

 1. **Connect Wallet**

    - Connect your Solana wallet (Phantom, Solflare, etc.)
-   - Ensure you have sufficient SOL for game entry
+   - Ensure you have sufficient GOR for game entry

 2. **Choose a Game**